jburgy/jburgy.github.io/docs/_posts/2025-01-21-how-much-can-you-pack.md

 ```

 [Cloudef suggested an arena](https://discord.com/channels/605571803288698900/1325848433965400105/1325857847917154325)
-but I was reluctant because I fear it would create too much
+but I was reluctant because I feared it would create too much
 [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between a type and the allocator
-to create its instances.
-Teralux warned that
+that creates its instances.
+Teralux also warned that
 ["[f]reeing graphs is generally a slow operation."](https://discord.com/channels/605571803288698900/1325848433965400105/1325860143820439585)  Furthermore, echoes of Andrew's "Data Oriented Design" talk were still brewing in my
 left hippocampus.
 I put them all together into